 Align Your Team

-Give yourself 90 days to learn about the business, the Executive Team, the organization, and the people.
-By the end of the second or third week, schedule a two-day offsite sometime in the near future for your senior team.
+Give yourself 90 days to learn about the business, the leadership team, the organization, and the people.
+By the end of the second or third week, schedule time with your senior team.
 Seeing it on the calendar will signal to your direct reports that you’ll move from assessment to action in a reasonable timeframe.
 It will also build the kind of anticipation within your team that will help create momentum when the time comes to drive change.